Okura Museum of Art: Collection

 The three National Treasures in the collection are a Heian-period wooden statue of Samantabhadra (Fugen Bosatsu in Japanese) riding on an elephant; a scroll painting Imperial Guard Cavalry (Zuijin Teiki Emaki in Japanese) dating to 1247; and a copy of the preface to the Kokinshū attributed to Minamoto no Shunrai.
 Losses in the 1923 earthquake include one of the dry lacquer statue group of the Ten Great Disciples of which six survive at Kōfuku-ji (National Treasures).

+Publications

+The museum has published a number of books about its collection and special exhibitions, including the following: